iamantony/iamantony.github.io/about.md

 ---

 <p>
-Antony Cherepanov.
-Human.
-Developer.
+Antony Cherepanov: human, developer.
 </p>

 <p>
 Most of my live I lived in Pervouralsk (Russia).
 Here I went to the kindergarden and school.
-In 2007 I went to the University and moved to the Yekaterinburg.
+In 2007 I went to the Ural Federal University and moved to the Yekaterinburg.
 In 2014 my girlfriend said to me that enough is enough - it's too cold for her on Ural - so we moved to warmer Moscow.
 </p>

 <p>
 I get interested in programming at school.
-We learned fundamentals of Computer Science (binary arithmetic and so on) and implemented some simple algorithms on BASIC.
+We learned fundamentals of Computer Science  and implemented some simple algorithms on BASIC.
 </p>

 <p>
-In the first year at the University I started to learn C. At first it was not
+On the first year at the University I started to learn C. At first it was not
 easy: includes, stack, heap, arrays, pointers, memory leaking...
 But after some practice I got used to "strange rules" of C. Unfortunately, in the following years at the University we concentrated more on radioelectronics and